Modern Slavery and Human Trafficking Statement

 We assess whether or not a particular activity is at risk of modern slavery or human trafficking by undertaking a risk assessment with any new and existing suppliers.

-During the period ended 31 December 2023, our reviews have not identified any activities to be at high risk of slavery or human trafficking within the Group’s supply chain.
+During the period ended 31 December 2025, our reviews have not identified any activities to be at high risk of slavery or human trafficking within the Group’s supply chain.
 Other risks considered during the period covered the sourcing of materials from China, India and South Korea in respect of terrorist attacks on commercial ships.

 The company is aware that some communities and groups, in the market it operates in, may be particularly vulnerable to impacts in certain circumstances, for instance, indigenous peoples, children, women or ethnic groups.
 In the event of any breach of the Modern Slavery Act, our internal processes ensure that the Board are alerted.
-A response and mediation plan is planned for delivery by the end of 2024.

 Our policies